DockYard/flame_on/README.md

 ```

 You may also need to explicitly include `:meck` as a dependency if it can't find it when trying to run in a release.

+## Credit

+Credit to [eFlambe](https://github.com/Stratus3D/eflambe) for being the original capture engine used by Flame On and the inspiration for the current capture engine.

 ## Authors ##